Farama-Foundation/PettingZoo/docs/classic.md

 | 58 - 109      | knock_action               |

 For example, you would use action `2` to draw a card or action `3` to pick up a discarded card.

-#### Legal Moves

-The legal moves available for each agent, found in `env.infos`, are updated after each step.

 #### Rewards